Controlling network access

 - Specific IPv4 or IPv6 addresses.

-Communications between the SES Evolution server and agents do not need to be explicitly opened as the agent's self-protection mechanism guarantees that no security rules can block communications.
+It is not necessary to explicitly open communications between the SES Evolution server and the agents.
+Indeed, the agent's self-protection mechanism ensures that no security rule whatsoever can block these communications.

 Network rules make it possible to: